Our Mission and Story

-We will engage that student in meaningful learning experiences for the purposes of clearly stated goals in the areas of understandings, knowledge, skills, habits, and social competencies.
-The school will reinforce the positive aspects of our city: its culture, art and economy, working class history, and strong work ethic.
+We will engage that student in meaningful learning experiences for clearly stated goals in the areas of understanding, knowledge, skills, habits, and social competencies.
+The school will reinforce the positive aspects of our city: its culture, art and economy, working-class history, and strong work ethic.
 Our educational philosophy, curriculum, and teaching methods are informed by an understanding that learning takes place in the context of family and that family must be supported in ways that make learning for the child possible.

 In 1993, when the Massachusetts Education Reform Act was signed into law, the City of Lawrence, Massachusetts faced a time of great turmoil.

 Rates of poverty, teen pregnancy, illegal drug use, and gang violence were among the highest of the 351 cities and towns in Massachusetts.
 The city had been unable to balance the municipal budget and had been placed under the watchful eye of a state-mandated financial oversight board.
 The public school district was also faced with a state takeover due to chronically low test results, high dropout and attendance rates, and loss of accreditation for its only high school.

 Under these conditions, the Community Day Care Center of Lawrence, a private nonprofit founded in 1970 and known today as The Community Group, joined together with a dedicated group of parents, teachers, and community leaders with a common vision for the school.
 This founding group aimed to draw upon the expertise of community members to provide the children of Lawrence with a rigorous academic program that would prepare them to be successful students and solid citizens in high school and beyond.